balena-io/docs/shared/general/container-ssh.md

 $ balena device ssh <device-uuid>.local
 ```

-When used with a [production variant of balenaOS][development-image], this
+When used with a [production variant of balenaOS](/reference/OS/overview/2.x/#development-vs-production-mode), this
 feature requires balena CLI v13.3.0 or later, and balenaOS v2.44.0 or later.
 Otherwise, an
 SSH key must be added to the device's `config.json` file, [sshKeys
-section][config-json-ssh].
-These restrictions do not apply to [development variants of balenaOS][development-image], which allow unauthenticated `root` access (and for
+section](/reference/OS/configuration/#sshkeys).
+These restrictions do not apply to [development variants of balenaOS](/reference/OS/overview/2.x/#development-vs-production-mode), which allow unauthenticated `root` access (and for
 this reason, should never be directly exposed to the public internet).

 ## Using a standalone SSH client